ECG tutorial: Ventricular arrhythmias

 PREMATURE VENTRICULAR CONTRACTIONS

-Premature ventricular contractions (PVCs), ventricular premature beats (VPBs), ventricular premature complexes (VPCs), premature ventricular beats (PVBs), or ventricular extrasystoles (VES) are early occurring, widened QRS complexes that have a distinct morphology (resembling neither a typical left nor right bundle branch block) that is markedly different from the sinus QRS complex.
+While they have many names, premature ventricular contractions (PVCs), ventricular premature beats (VPBs), ventricular premature complexes (VPCs), premature ventricular beats (PVBs), or ventricular extrasystoles (VES) are early occurring, widened QRS complexes originating from the left or right ventricle that have a distinct morphology (resembling neither a typical left nor right bundle branch block) that is markedly different from the sinus QRS complex.
 Unifocal PVCs all have a single morphology.
 Multiple different QRS morphologies are termed multiform PVCs.

 In general, there is no P wave identified before a premature QRS complex.
 However, there may be a normal sinus P wave present if the PVC is very late; in this situation, there is a long coupling interval (from the prior QRS complex), the P wave is not conducted, and the PR interval is shorter than the native sinus beat.